 - 8.1 Each faculty, responsibility centre and the Student Representative Council submits a report to the Rector's Management Team once a year, by a date determined by the Vice-Rector: Learning and Teaching, detailing: - 8.1.1 Any difficulties that it has experienced with implementing the Language Policy; - 8.1.2 Any mechanisms, strategies or techniques that have improved the implementation of the Policy, or may better advance the goals of the Policy; and - 8.1.3 Any suggestions for amendments to the Policy. - 8.2 The Vice-Rector: Learning and Teaching prepares an annual report to the Senate and the Council taking into account the responses above.
-The aims of the report include addressing areas of concern and sharing knowledge within the University.

-- 8.3 Each faculty reports in writing to the Vice-Rector: Learning and Teaching after the end of each semester on its compliance during that semester with its Language Implementation Plan.
-In each instance where there has been non-compliance, the report describes it and the reasons for it fully and the steps the faculty is or will be taking to avoid future deviations from the Language Implementation Plan. - 8.4 Faculty Student Committees also monitor adherence to the Policy in the learning and teaching context, by means of a system of class representatives, and report to the deans and the Student Academic Affairs Council. - 8.5 Students who feel negatively affected by the implementation of the Language Policy should adhere to the following procedures: - 8.5.1 In the case of implementation by faculties, complaints are lodged as prescribed by the relevant faculty's appeals/complaints procedure or, in the absence of such a procedure and in order of preference, with the relevant staff member, the relevant departmental chairperson or head, or the dean.
-If the complaints are not satisfactorily resolved at faculty level and the complaints are related to academic contexts, students can refer the complaints to the Academic Planning Committee (APC), via the Student Academic Affairs Council, and if not resolved at the APC, the APC refers the matter to the Senate, with a recommendation. - 8.5.2 In the case of implementation by support services, complaints are lodged with the relevant hierarchy of line managers or, in the case of the broader University, with the Rector's Management Team via the Student Representative Council's executive. - 8.5.3 In the case of implementation in student living environments, complaints are lodged with the house committee or the relevant residential head.
-If the complaints are not satisfactorily resolved at university residence or private student ward level, students may refer the complaints to the Senior Director: Student Affairs. - 8.5.4 In cases where the use of the mentioned structures is not suitable, complaints may be submitted to the SU ombud for settlement in consultation with the relevant structures. - 8.6 Staff members who feel negatively affected by the implementation of the Language Policy should adhere to the following procedures: - 8.6.1 In the case of implementation by faculties, complaints are lodged, in order of preference, with the relevant departmental chairperson or head, or the dean. - 8.6.2 In the case of implementation by support services, complaints are lodged with the relevant hierarchy of line managers or, in the case of the broader University, with the Rector's Management Team via the Vice-Rector: Learning and Teaching.
+The aims of the report include addressing areas of concern and sharing knowledge within the University. - 8.3 Each faculty reports in writing to the Vice-Rector: Learning and Teaching after the end of each semester on its compliance during that semester with its Language Implementation Plan.
+In each instance where there has been non-compliance, the report describes it and the reasons for it fully and the steps the faculty is or will be taking to avoid future deviations from the Language Implementation Plan. - 8.4 Students who feel negatively affected by the implementation of the Language Policy should adhere to the following procedures: - 8.4.1 In the case of implementation by faculties, complaints are lodged as prescribed by the relevant faculty's appeals/complaints procedure or, in the absence of such a procedure and in order of preference, with the relevant staff member, the relevant departmental chairperson or head, or the dean.
+If the complaints are not satisfactorily resolved at faculty level and the complaints are related to academic contexts, students can refer the complaints to the Academic Planning Committee (APC), via the Student Academic Affairs Council, and if not resolved at the APC, the APC refers the matter to the Senate, with a recommendation. - 8.4.2 In the case of implementation by support services, complaints are lodged with the relevant hierarchy of line managers or, in the case of the broader

-8.6.3 In cases where the use of the mentioned structures is not suitable, complaints may be submitted to the SU ombud for settlement in consultation with the relevant structures.
+- University, with the Rector's Management Team via the Student Representative Council's executive. - 8.4.3 In the case of implementation in student living environments, complaints are lodged with the house committee or the relevant residential head.
+If the complaints are not satisfactorily resolved at university residence or private student ward level, students may refer the complaints to the Senior Director: Student Affairs. - 8.4.4 In cases where the use of the mentioned structures is not suitable, complaints may be submitted to the SU ombud for settlement in consultation with the relevant structures. - 8.5 Staff members who feel negatively affected by the implementation of the Language Policy should adhere to the following procedures: - 8.5.1 In the case of implementation by faculties, complaints are lodged, in order of preference, with the relevant departmental chairperson or head, or the dean. - 8.5.2 In the case of implementation by support services, complaints are lodged with the relevant hierarchy of line managers or, in the case of the broader University, with the Rector's Management Team via the Vice-Rector: Learning and Teaching. - 8.5.3 In cases where the use of the mentioned structures is not suitable, complaints may be submitted to the SU ombud for settlement in consultation with the relevant structures.